-Moreover, we need a good criterion for deciding that a suitable approximate subproblem minimizer has been found at Step (a).
+A good criterion is needed for deciding that a suitable approximate subproblem minimizer has been found at Step (a).
 In particular, one must decide whether subproblem minimizers must be feasible with respect to $\Omega_2$ and which is the admissible level of infeasibility and lack of complementarity at these solutions.
-Bertsekas [5] analyzed an Augmented Lagrangian method for solving (1.1) in the case in which the subproblems are solved exactly.

-Finally, simple and efficient rules for updating multipliers and penalty parameters must be given.
+(Bertsekas [6] analyzed an Augmented Lagrangian method for solving (1.1) in the case in which the subproblems are solved exactly.)
+Moreover, simple and efficient rules for updating multipliers and penalty parameters must be given.

 Algorithmic decisions are taken looking at theoretical convergence properties and practical performance.
-We are essentially interested in practical behavior but, since it is impossible to perform all the possible tests, theoretical results play an important role in algorithmic design.
-However, only experience tells one which theoretical results have practical importance and which do not.
+Only experience tells one which theoretical results have practical importance and which do not.
 Although we recognize that this point is controversial, we would like to make explicit here our own criteria:

-- 1. External penalty methods have the property that, when one finds the global minimizers of the subproblems, every limit point is a global minimizer of the original problem [32].
+- 1. External penalty methods have the property that, when one finds the global minimizers of the subproblems, every limit point is a global minimizer of the original problem [24].
 We think that this property must be preserved by the Augmented Lagrangian counterparts.
 This is the main reason why, in our algorithm, we will force boundedness of the Lagrange multipliers estimates. - 2.
 We aim feasibility of the limit points but, since this may be impossible (even an empty feasible region is not excluded) a "feasibility result" must say that limit points are stationary points for some infeasibility measure.
 Some methods require that a constraint qualification holds at all the (feasible or infeasible) iterates.
-In [15, 70] it was shown that, in such cases, convergence to infeasible points that are not stationary for infeasibility may occur. - 3.
-Feasible limit points must be stationary in some sense.
-This means that they must be KKT points or that a constraint qualification must fail to hold.
-The constraint qualification must be as weak as possible (which means that the optimality result must be as strong as possible).

-Therefore, under the assumption that all the feasible points satisfy the constraint qualification, all the feasible limit points should be KKT.

-4. Theoretically, it is impossible to prove that the whole sequence generated by a general Augmented Lagrangian method converges, because multiple solutions of the subproblems may exist and solutions of the subproblems may oscillate.
+In [15, 47] it was shown that, in such cases, convergence to infeasible points that are not stationary for infeasibility may occur. - 3.
+Feasible limit points that satisfy a constraint qualification must be KKT.
+The constraint qualification must be as weak as possible.
+Therefore, under the assumption that all the feasible points satisfy the constraint qualification, all the feasible limit points should be KKT. - 4.
+Theoretically, it is impossible to prove that the whole sequence generated by a general Augmented Lagrangian method converges, because multiple solutions of the subproblems may exist and solutions of the subproblems may oscillate.
 However, since one uses the solution of one subproblem as initial point for solving the following one, the convergence of the whole sequence generally occurs.
-In this case, under stronger constraint qualifications, nonsingularity conditions and the assumption that the true Lagrange multipliers satisfy the bounds given in the definition of the algorithm, we must be able to prove that the penalty parameters remain bounded.
+In this case, under suitable local conditions, we must be able to prove that the penalty parameters remain bounded.

-In other words, the method must have all the good global convergence properties of the External Penalty method.
+In other words, the method must have all the good global convergence properties of an external penalty method.
 In addition, when everything "goes well", it must be free of the asymptotic instability caused by large penalty parameters.
-It is important to emphasize that we deal with nonconvex problems, therefore the possibility of obtaining full global convergence properties based on proximal-point arguments is out of question.
+Since we deal with nonconvex problems, the possibility of obtaining full global convergence properties based on proximal-point arguments is out of question.